 Cal Grant C awards assist with tuition and training costs for occupational, technical, and vocational programs.
-Funding is available for up to two years depending on the length of the program.
-To qualify, you must enroll in an occupational, technical, or vocational program that is at least four months long at a vocational/career school.
-Even though a GPA is not required to apply for a Cal Grant C, you are still encouraged to submit yours because it can only help your chances of receiving an award.
+Funding is available for up to two years, depending on the length of the program.
+To qualify, a student must enroll in an occupational, technical, or vocational program that is at least four months long at a vocational/career school.
+Even though a GPA is not required to apply for a Cal Grant C, students are still encouraged to submit student because it can only help their chances of receiving an award.